In this interview, Nadège Gayon-Debonnet talks to us about her daily life as a translator specialized in video game localization.

-In this interview, she talks to us about the daily life of this little-known profession in the translation sector.
+In this interview with Cultures Connection, she talks to us about the daily life of this little-known profession in the translation sector.

 Then, we are one of the last links in the game creation chain, and by being as close as possible to the text, we are often able to spot errors that may have escaped the developers.
 And then, we also receive unfinished texts because the development work continues in parallel.
 So we have to adapt from day to day to the changes made, and say that what we spent three days translating may not be used at all in the final version.

-In recent years, I almost exclusively use MemoQ.
+– In recent years, I almost exclusively use MemoQ.
 All my clients have gotten into it and I must say that I find it very practical.
-Before that, I went through Trados Studio, and even before, the labyrinth that was Trados 2007.
+Before that, I used Trados Studio, and before that, i navigated the labyrinth that was Trados 2007.

-Who are the most important clients of video game localization?
+– Who are the most important clients in video game localization?